1 Week In Northern Thailand: The Best 7-Day Itinerary

 Check for Bangkok to Chiang Mai tickets:

 The old city of Chiang Mai is enclosed in red brick walls, resembling its glory days.
-Spend a day walking around the city’s narrow streets and along its canals.
+Spend a day walking around the city’s narrow streets and along its canals to enjoy your Thailand holiday.

 You will see that the city has retained its charming appeal despite having embraced modernity.
 From swanky cafes and 5-star hotels to ancient temples and amazing Chiang Mai street food, it toggles on both ends of the spectrum.